-Local government schools will need to make an assessment on how best to support your child and you may need to provide medical or therapist reports about your child’s disability.
+Local government schools will need to make an assessment of how best to support your child.
+You may need to provide medical or therapist reports about your child’s disability.

-Non-government schools (such as private schools) will have their own policies in place to support children with a disability.
+Non-government schools (such as private schools) will have their own policies to support children with a disability.

 Special schools that cater for children with disabilities will have an eligibility criteria to assess your child.
 You should contact these schools for further information.

 You may be eligible for funding support to help your child attend school through the National Disability Insurance Scheme (NDIS).
-For example, the NDIS may help fund necessary transport, equipment or technology.
+For example, the NDIS may help fund transport, equipment and technology.